-Totley is located about 8km south-west of the centre of Sheffield along the A621 which is one of the main arterial roads in the city.
+Totley is located about 8km south west of the City Centre along the A621, which is one of the main arterial roads in the City.
 Beyond Totley, the road rises to Owler Bar and open countryside on the edge of the Peak District.

-The Totley Conservation Area retains its village like atmosphere even though it is technically a suburb split into two halves on either side of Baslow Road.
+The Totley Conservation Area retains its village like atmosphere even though it is technically a suburb split into 2 halves on either side of Baslow Road.

 - Baslow Road which follows the course of an early 19th Century turnpike

 - historic origins of the 'spine' roads of Totley Hall Lane and Hillfoot Road